dan-v/copperheados-stack/README.md

     ```

 ## First Time Setup After Deployment
-* Go to the AWS Lambda console and execute the function \<stackname>-build to kick off first build (or you could wait for daily cron to kick it off).
-This build will take a few hours to complete.
+* Initial build should automatically kick off (it will take a few hours).
 * After build finishes, a factory image should be uploaded to the S3 bucket '\<stackname>-release'.
-From this bucket, download the file '\<device>-factory-\<build_date>.tar.xz'.
+From this bucket, download the file '\<device>-factory-latest.tar.xz'.
 * Use this factory image and follow the instructions on flashing your device: https://copperhead.co/android/docs/install
 * After successful flash, your device will now have CopperheadOS on it and be able to perform OTA updates going forward.